The Anarchy of Scheduling Without Money: Price of Anarchy

-\begin{theorem} No task-independent, anonymous algorithm for scheduling without payments on $n$ machines can have a (pure) Price of Anarchy better than $\frac{n}{2}-o(1)$. \end{theorem} \begin{proof} Fix an algorithm that allocates jobs by running the same anonymous single-task algorithm $\mathcal A$ independently at every step.
-Algorithm $\mathcal A$ takes as input a declared cost vector $\hat{\vecc t}= (\hat t_1, \dots, \hat t_n)^\top$ by the machines, where $\hat t_i$ is the report of machine $i$, $i=1,\dots,n$ for the task.
+\begin{theorem} No task-independent, anonymous algorithm for scheduling without payments on $n$ machines can have a (pure) Price of Anarchy better than $\frac{n}{2}-o(1)$. \end{theorem} \begin{proof} Fix an algorithm that allocates tasks by running an anonymous single-task algorithm $\mathcal A_j$, independently for each task $j$.
+Each algorithm $\mathcal A_j$ takes as input a declared cost vector $\hat{\vecc t}= (\hat t_1, \dots, \hat t_n)^\top$ by the machines, where $\hat t_i$ is the report of machine $i$ for the task, $i=1,\dots,n$.
 Of course, there is also an underlying \emph{true} cost vector $\vecc t$.
-We will study cost vectors $\vecc t^{k}$ that have a high execution time $M>n^2$ for all machines except two of them, namely $i=1$ and $i=k$.
-Formally, for any $k=1,\dots,n$ define:
+We will study cost vectors $\vecc t^{j}$ under which the corresponding task $j$ has a high execution time $M>n^3$ for all machines except two of them, namely $i=1$ and $i=j$.
+Formally, for any $j=1,\dots,n$ define: